 How do I get insight into the product roadmap / pipeline?

 Once an idea has been selected for implementation, and we are reasonably sure that it will in fact be implemented, we change its status to Planned on the Community forum.
-Other than that we do not publish a product roadmap.
-For more information on why we do not do this, refer to this FAQ.

 I see enhancements to PPO without a corresponding idea.
 Why is that?